 It is possible that some items already feature in Club Rules or in mandatory compliance regulations of the governing body and a simple summary or reference to them within the policy may be found adequate.
 See the Action Plan for what to do next.

 British Crown Green also have documentation for guidance on their web-site as downloadable word documents.
-Click here to access the BCGBA web-site Child Protection page to access.
+Click here to access the BCGBA web-site Welfare Matters page to access.

 In the majority of clubs all coaches, team managers and helpers are volunteers.
 Nevertheless, they should be required to satisfy normal recruitment standards with any references taken up.
-Where the person recruited will have direct contact with any child or vulnerable adult they should also be screened for suitability to work with the relevant age group under the Criminal Records Bureau enhanced disclosure process.
+Where the person recruited will have direct contact with any child or vulnerable adult they should also be screened for suitability to work with the relevant age group under the DBS Enhanced Disclosure process.
 Should anyone decline to be checked, they should not be allowed to work with these groups.

 See also

-The club must appoint a designated person to serve as its Child Protection Officer (CPO) or Safeguarding Officer (SO) as appropriate.
+The club must appoint a designated person to serve as its Safeguarding Officer (SO)or Welfare Officer (WO) as appropriate.
 A deputy officer may also be appointed to provide support.

-The CPO/SO assisted by the deputy, is responsible for implementation of the policy.
+The SO or WO assisted by the deputy, is responsible for implementation of the policy.
 It is important that both are assured of the complete support of all other club officials and the committee.

-Further information and guidance on the rôle of the CPO/SO is given here.
-Help and advice is also available from the county CPO or SO or alternatively from the National CPO or SO.
+Further information and guidance on the rôle of the SO/WO is given here.
+Help and advice is also available from the county SOor WO or alternatively from the National SO or WO.

-As part of the recruitment process it is good practice for all volunteers, including those awaiting a CRB disclosure certificate, to be required to complete a self disclosure declaration.
-A voluntary disclosure could also be used for any ‘one-off’ occasion by a person or persons.
+As part of the recruitment process it is good practice for all volunteers, including those awaiting a DBS disclosure certificate, to be required to complete a self disclosure declaration.
+A voluntary disclosure could also be used for any "one-off" occasion by a person or persons, if deemed appropriate.
 A specimen disclosure form is available here (Microsoft Word .doc file, 59kB).

 Parental/carer consent to a child’s (or vulnerable adult’s) participation should be obtained annually, e.g. on renewal of membership.
 The consent form should give both a home and an emergency telephone number and must include details of any medical condition, the medication being taken, and authority to refer to a medical practitioner if necessary.
 Authority must also be included to cover transportation and supervision.
 Specimen forms can be found on the Sample Forms page.
 Parents/carers and juniors are expected to adhere to a code of conduct.
 See the Expected Behaviour and Code of Conduct page.